 Next, you should make sure that your policy doesn’t have any other riders that you could potentially take advantage of.
-The 2 riders to be particular aware of are accelerated death benefit and long-term care.
+The two riders to be particular aware of are accelerated death benefit and long-term care.

 An accelerated death benefit rider allows you access to a portion of your policy benefit if you’re terminally ill and have been officially diagnosed with a shortened life expectancy, usually two years or less.

 A long-term care rider helps you pay for the expenses associated with long-term care with if you cannot perform two of the six activities of daily living or you suffer from a severe cognitive impairment.

 If your policy doesn’t have either of these riders, or receiving cash now outweighs their benefits, a life settlement is a good option to consider.